jiujitsucarrot/readme-generator/README.md

 - [Questions](#questions)

 ## Installation
-Install node and melt your brain.
+Install node.js and run in an integrated terminal.

 ## Usage
-Usage for this application is to create a README file using node.js
+To develop a high quality README file quickly for the user.

 ## License